Experienced Harrisonburg Medical Malpractice Lawyer

 Medical malpractice is a legal term for mistakes made by medical practitioners as a result of negligent care that cause injury to a patient.
 To prove malpractice, your attorney will need to prove that your doctor failed to follow the recognized standard of care, and that failure caused harm to you.
 Did your doctor fail to deliver the treatment or order the appropriate diagnostic tests that a reasonably prudent physician would provide in similar circumstances?
 If so, you may have been a victim of malpractice.

-If your loved one passed away as a result of medical mistake, Kendall Law Firm can initiate a wrongful death claim on your behalf if legal action is in order.
+If your loved one passed away as a result of a medical mistake, Kendall Law Firm can initiate a wrongful death claim on your behalf if legal action is in order.
 If you think you may have been injured by a negligent doctor, Kendall Law Firm can evaluate your case during a free, confidential consultation.

 The first and most important step you should take if you think you’ve been hurt by a medical professional is to keep a record of what happened.
 Write down the details of your treatment and how you were injured in as much detail as possible.
 Make notes of how the injury is affecting your daily life and activities.